 Boxes should not overhang or be misaligned, as this will cause damage.
-As you stack boxes, you can use a slip sheet (flat empty cardboard) between every other layer to ensure the looser boxes will stay in place.
+As you stack boxes, you can use a slip sheet (flat, empty cardboard) between every other layer to ensure the loose boxes stay in place.
 Remember to stack the heaviest boxes at the bottom and the lighter toward the top.

 Pro Tip: Stagger or align your boxes and always distribute the weight evenly.

-Once your pallet is prepared, you can place cardboard around the corners to provide support.
-You can also use quality shrink wrap, and wrap up to 5 times, to strengthen the pallet.
+also use quality shrink wrap, and wrap it up to 5 times, to strengthen the pallet.

-Pro Tip: Use a Nylon strap, and strap at least twice, to reinforce the pallet further.
+Pro Tip: Use a Nylon strap, and strap it at least twice, to reinforce the pallet further.

 Usually, pallets are designed to support 4,600lbs.
 In each pallet, the maximum weight capacity is displayed.
-Always ensure that you are not over exceeding the weight capacity to avoid damages.
+Always ensure that you are not exceeding the weight capacity to avoid damage.

 Pro Tip: Also, avoid surprise charges by not exceeding your pallet’s weight capacity.

-While loading a pallet isn’t rocket science, there is a way it goes to help your shipment reach its destination without any damages and at the lowest possible cost to you.
+While loading a pallet isn’t rocket science, there is a way it goes to help your shipment reach its destination without any damage and at the lowest possible cost to you.

-If you have further questions or need a pallet shipment sent right away, you can call us directly at 866-707-8802 or email us at firstname.lastname@example.org.
-Our team is always happy to serve your logistics and freight needs in Orange County, CA and beyond.
+If you have further questions or need a pallet shipment sent immediately, you can call us directly at 866-707-8802 or email us at [email protected].
+Our team is always happy to serve your logistics and freight needs in Orange County, CA, and beyond.